4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 Step Two—First Edit

-I really don’t want all the images I just ingested, so I am going to select the ones I want to keep first.
+I don’t want all the images I just ingested, so I will select the ones I want to keep first.

 Figure 3